8483/notes/topics/graphTheory.md

 # Graphs

-Graphs are collections of nodes (vertices) and edges.

-Nodes are things, edges are connections, and graphs describe the relationships.
+A graph is a non-linear data-structure for describing relationships between `nodes (vertices)` via `edges`.

+A `node (vertex)` is a single value, and an `edge` is the connection between those values (nodes).

+Ex.
+In Instagram, every `user` is a `node`, and every `follow` is an `edge`.
+Instagram is a `directed` graph i.e. follows go one way, while Facebook is `undirected` as a friendship goes both ways.

+Ex.
+In Google Maps, every intersection is a `node`, and every road is a `weighted edge` (distance).

 ![Graphs](../pics/graphTheory/graphTheory_graphs.jpg)

 # Adjacency list

-The best way to represent graphs programatically is with a `hash map` data structure i.e. `object` in Javascript, `dictionary` in Python, `unordered map` in C#/Java.
+The best way to represent graphs programatically is with the `hash map` data structure i.e. an `object`.

 ```js
 let graph = {